Test in production without watermarks.

 {

-// Using HashSet to store unique user names
+// Using HashSet to ensure unique user names

 HashSet<string> uniqueUserNames = new HashSet<string>(userNames);